|Cardiorespiratory Care Administrative Staff||(251) 445-9284|

 The University of South Alabama offers a complete program in Cardiorespiratory Care leading to the Bachelor of Science degree.
 The curriculum provides a broad education in liberal arts and basic sciences and an in-depth study in respiratory therapy and non-invasive cardiovascular technology.
-The program is accredited by the Commission on Accreditation for Respiratory Care (CoARC).
-Upon graduation students are eligible to sit for the National Board for Respiratory Care Examination for entry into practice.
+The program is accredited by the Commission on Accreditation for Respiratory Care (CoARC), www.coarc.com, Program #200267.
+Student and graduate outcomes are found at: https://www.coarc.com/Students/Programmatic-Outcome-Data.aspx.
+Upon graduation students are eligible to sit for the National Board for Respiratory Care Examinations for entry into practice.

 The curriculum is divided into two components: the Pre-Professional Component and the Professional Component.

 The Pre-Professional Component (freshman and sophomore years) may be completed in two years and consists of 59-63 semester hours of prescribed and elective course work.